 Since December 18, the LAPD has killed 5 people.

-Solar Ash creative director Alx Preston about the evolving nature of development, and coming out of LA development co-op Glitch City.
+We spoke to Solar Ash creative director Alx Preston about the evolving nature of development, and coming out of LA development co-op Glitch City.

 In an interview with Knock LA, CD8 Councilmember Marqueece Harris-Dawson talks about Jeffrey Katzenberg, LAPD retaliation, and why the City Council keeps reducing public comment.